gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     ; nbfunc  comb-rule  gen-pairs  fudgeLJ  fudgeQQ
     1       2          no         1.0      0.833

-The ``fudge`` parameters specify how the pair interaction between fourth neighbors in a residue are handled, which is not relevant for the small residues considered here.
-The **forcefield.itp** file also contains the list of atoms, and their respective charge in the units of the elementary charge :math:`e`, as well as their respective Lennard-Jones parameters :math:`\sigma` (in nanometer) and :math:`\epsilon` (in kJ/mol):
+Here, the ``fudge`` parameters specify how the pair interaction between fourth neighbors in a residue are handled, which is not relevant for the small residues considered here.
+The **forcefield.itp** file also contains the list of atoms, and their respective charge in units of the elementary charge :math:`e`, as well as their respective Lennard-Jones parameters :math:`\sigma` (in nanometers) and :math:`\epsilon` (in kJ/mol):

 ..  code-block:: bw